so I'd have an idea of what the poisonous snakes in the area look like.

 The sledge hammer is already in hand; all I have to do is swing it and hit the right spot: the

 snake's head.
-I take aim and begin the descent of the hammer onto it.
-Only problem is, the
+I take aim and begin the descent of the hammer onto the snake's head.
+Only

-head of the hammer lands next to the snake's "neck."
-The necktie comes out of his stupor
+the head of the hammer lands next to the snake's "neck."
+The necktie comes out of his

 I swing again and I don't remember where the hammer hits but it is decidedly not on the